Kagiri11/photos-kmp/README.md

 # Photos Multiplatform :camera:

-Photos is an application that displays images from the unsplash API.
-Currently supports Android and Desktop. iOS support soon.
+Photos is a multiplatform application that displays images from the unsplash API.
+Supports;
+Android - ✅
+Desktop - ✅
+iOS - soon.

 ## 🛠️ WIP 🛠️
 > Please note that this project is still under development and some features may not work as expected.
->

 ## Screenshots

 <p align="center">